-THE 1113 Person and Work of the Holy Spirit

-A study of the person, offices, gifts and administration of the Holy Spirit.
+THE 1113 Person and Work of the Holy Spirit 3 Hours A study of the person, offices, gifts and administration of the Holy Spirit

-An introductory survey of significant theological perspectives, personalities, and terms.
+THE 2113 Introduction to Theology and Apologetics3 Hours An introductory survey of significant theological perspectives, personalities, and terms.
 The relationship of theology to the task of interpreting Scripture and the mission of the Church will be emphasized incorporating a basic defense of biblical Christianity.
 The relationship between biblical theology, systematic theology, and historical theology will be explored.
 The individual categories of systematic theology will be given individual treatment and consideration.